andela-ekahindi/doc-api/README.md

 [![Build Status](https://travis-ci.org/andela-ekahindi/doc-api.svg?branch=develop)](https://travis-ci.org/andela-ekahindi/doc-api)
 [![Coverage Status](https://coveralls.io/repos/github/andela-ekahindi/doc-api/badge.svg?branch=develop)](https://coveralls.io/github/andela-ekahindi/doc-api?branch=develop)
 # doc-api
-This is a document management API that allows users to manages documents, users and user roles.
+This is a document management API that allows users of the API to manages documents, users and user roles.
 Each document has access rights and Admin roles can access all documents and none admins can only access public documents.
 Any role can publish a document and they define whether its public.
 The default is private.
 All Users have roles defined to them.
-This system was developed using ​mongoose​, an ODM for Node.
+All documents also have a role defined to them.
+The default role assigned to the each document is the creator's role.

+## Dependencies
+* Mongoose​
+* Node
+* Postman

 ## Installation